-However, this poor quality has become increasingly problematic as the healthcare industry has become increasingly digitalised.
-The current trends in medical technology indicate that these problems will only continue, as explained in REO UK’s state of medical technology whitepaper.
+However, this poor quality has become increasingly problematic as the healthcare industry has become increasingly digitalized.
+The current trends in medical technology indicate that these problems will only continue.

 In addition to patient records, which are increasingly stored digitally, there is also a growing number of electronic devices, such as bed management system tablets and portable equipment, which can impact on power quality.

 Alongside this, consumers are no longer warned against bringing their own devices, such as mobile phones, into hospitals.
 While there isn't a risk that these devices will directly interfere with equipment, they can introduce power quality problems if they are connected to the mains supply.
 This is because the switch mode power supply (SMPS) of the charger can introduce erroneous frequencies into the network, resulting in electromagnetic interference (EMI).

 So, what does this mean for patient medical data?
 The crux of the problem is that electrical issues, such as EMI, is that they can disrupt the operation of equipment and accelerate the wear of components, increasing the risk of device failure.

 Part of the routine in a medical appointment is that the doctor reviews, and subsequently updates, a patient's medical record to ensure the right course of treatment is prescribed and that an accurate record of the appointment is kept.